-Reza Alhosseini was born and raised in Tehran, Iran.
+Reza Alhosseini is an Iranian Contemporary Painter based in San Francisco, California.
+He was born and raised in Tehran, Iran.
 He received his BFA in 2005 from Shiraz Art Institute of High Education in Shiraz, Iran.

 Since 2003 his paintings have been included in numerous solo and group exhibitions in Iran and the United States of America.

 He was accepted for the Annual Homa Art Gallery’s group show “Selected of the New Generation” in 2006 Tehran, Iran and the 18TH Annual "New Generations" group show at the de Young Museum in San Francisco, United States of America in 2014.

 He received his MFA, in painting from Academy of Art University in San Francisco, United States of America in 2015.

 He has been accepted to the Society of Iranian Painters (SIP), Oil Painters of America (OPA), California Art Club (CAC), and Bay Area Arts Group.

 Painting is a perennial search and exploration of my everyday life.
 I always start painting with a mood and concept.
 Then I think about how to create my desired atmosphere and which material helps me to best show it.
 It is like a warm friendly dialogue between me and my piece.